assemihab/SIC-Capstone/README.md

 # SIC-Capstone
-## Streaming project iterative plan
+## Streaming Project Iterative Plan

-1. simulate stream code python
+1. **Simulate stream code in Python**

-2. ingest data using kafka
+2. **Ingest data using Kafka**
-     create different kafka topics (one for heart disease one for sleep etc)
+   - Create different Kafka topics (e.g., one for heart disease, one for sleep, etc.)

-4. process the data and connect it to BI tool it's better to create multi-facade dashboard
+3. **Process the data and connect it to a BI tool**
+   - Create a multi-facade dashboard for better visualization

-6. store the data in cassandra create different column families for each topic (probably) connect cassandra on datastax cloud
+4. **Store the data in Cassandra**
+   - Create different column families for each topic (if necessary)
+   - Connect Cassandra to Datastax Cloud

+5. **Create the PPT**